‘It’s not the strongest of the species that survives, nor the most intelligent. It is the one that is most adaptable to change.” Charles Darwin

 Adaptability in the workplace is not a new concept.
 It’s a topic that has been covered in articles and TED talks and there are an array of resources out there on the characteristics that adaptable people exhibit and why adaptable people are valuable to their organizations.

-In work settings, adaptability skills have traditionally meant a person’s ability to make changes to adjust for unforseen circumstances.
-For those of us working in technology, adaptablity is very often second nature.
-Even before the Covid-19 crisis it was not uncommon to see the most urgent technology projects and initiatives being facilitated with little notice.
+In work settings, adaptability skills have traditionally meant a person’s ability to make changes to adjust to unforeseen circumstances.
+For those of us working in technology, adaptability is very often second nature.
+Even before the Covid-19 crisis, it was not uncommon to see the most urgent technology projects and initiatives being facilitated with little notice.

-The pandemic and the circumstances we are living with today have meant that we are surrounded with friends, neighbors and family (kids, teenagers and the elderly especially) who may not be particularly adaptable and who are struggling with the realities of living with a large degree of uncertainly.
+The pandemic and the circumstances we are living with today have meant that we are surrounded by friends, neighbors, and family (kids, teenagers, and the elderly especially) who may not be particularly adaptable and who are struggling with the realities of living with a large degree of uncertainty.
 Are there ways that we as more adaptable people can help those we love to cultivate those skills?

 What makes someone Adaptable?

-- Research: Knowing what to expect in advance while minimize the unknowns.
-Help them to research what information is available that details what to expect will make the number of unknown’s decrease.
+Knowing what to expect in advance while minimizing the unknowns.
+Helping them to research what information is available that details what to expect will make the number of unknowns decrease.

-- Observe the situation: What are others doing?
-Many of us are finding ourselves following new processes for things we have done hundreds of time.
+What are others doing?
+Many of us are finding ourselves following new processes for things we have done hundreds of times.
 Pay attention to details.

 Per the experts, it sounds as if there are still some periods of adjustment in store for us and while things will improve, some things won’t be back to normal for a while.
 Helping those you care about to better navigate the uncertainly by helping them to hone their adaptability skills is a great way to show you care and to help them find more peace in navigating these challenging times.